Fractured Magic: Chapter Thirteen

 “Tunnels?”
 Dinara asked.

-“You won’t; it’s the same route we used last time.”
+“You won’t.
+It’s the same route we used last time.”

 “Over three hundred years now, Aim,” Ivey interrupted.
 “Quite a bit over.”